gbdrm/gbdrm/README.md

 My name is Viktor.
 I am a curious explorer from 🇺🇦 Ukraine 💛💙.
 Currently I am based in Silicon Valley 🌉 and work as an engineering manager👨‍💻

-- 🔭 I’m exploring fun projects, listed on https://gbdrm.github.io
+- 🔭 I’m exploring projects, listed on https://gbdrm.github.io
 - 🌱 I’m currently learning how to automate the updates to this page and https://codesparks.org/
 - 👯 I’m looking to collaborate on whatever is making the future come faster 🤖.